Ariel Sharon: Unit 101

 Unit 101 undertook a series of raids against Jordan, which then held the West Bank.
 The raids also helped bolster Israeli morale and convince Arab states that the fledgling nation was capable of long-range military action.
 Known for raids against Arab civilians and military targets, the unit is held responsible for the widely condemned Qibya massacre in October 1953.
 After a group of Palestinians used Qibya as a staging point for a fedayeen attack in Yehud that killed a Jewish woman and her two children in Israel, Unit 101 retaliated on the village.
 By various accounts of the ensuing attack, 65 to 70 Palestinian civilians, half of them women and children, were killed when Sharon's troops dynamited 45 houses and a school.

 Facing international condemnation for the attack, Ben-Gurion denied that the Israeli military was involved.
+Describing the intent of the attack, Sharon said "The orders were clear.
+Qibya was to be a lesson," and that "I was to inflict as many casualties as I could on the Arab home guard."
 In his memoir, Sharon wrote that the unit had checked all the houses before detonating the explosives and that he thought the houses were empty.
 Although he admitted the results were tragic, Sharon defended the attack, however: "Now people could feel that the terrorist gangs would think twice before striking, now that they knew for sure they would be hit back.
 Kibbya also put the Jordanian and Egyptian governments on notice that if Israel was vulnerable, so were they."